-and engineers.
-With billions of internet users today assumed trust is not an option.
+innovation e.g., this wooden notion of network core and edge.
+It is precisely these regulatory prejudices that have precluded the network design advancements that can improve security.
+It was a reasonable to trust the digital community in the days of the ARPANET when the users were a handful of scientists and engineers.
+With billions of internet users today, assumed trust is not an option.
 Cyberattacks and threats are commonplace and demand to be addressed within the framework of defense.
 Perpetrators of cyberattacks, notably rogue states, should be punished by ending visas, freezing assets, and other punitive tools of international law.
 Modern cybersecurity requires advanced information-sharing among global partners, a market for cyber insurance, freedom of parties to exercise self-defense, and the augmentation government's coordination with military, business, and hacker communities.
-124 Some suggest that the cybersecurity crisis is the outcome of obsolete networked computer architecture and demands a new paradigm of cryptography, the architecture of blockchain, and its derivatives.
+Some suggest that the cybersecurity crisis is the outcome of obsolete networked computer architecture and demands a new paradigm of cryptography, the architecture of blockchain, and its derivatives.
 It is suggested that this emergent architecture will enable a new form of payments on the internet and topple reigning monopolies.
-125

 Let me close with a story that demonstrates how the US pursuing its national interest has been a force for good.
-126 Upon coming into office, Thomas Jefferson was confronted of the problem of American merchant ships being seized by the Barbary States of Northern Africa; the goods were confiscated and the crews enslaved.
+Upon coming into office, Thomas Jefferson was confronted of the problem of American merchant ships being seized by the Barbary States of Northern Africa; the goods were confiscated and the crews enslaved.
 Most countries paid ransom so that they could traverse the Mediterranean.
 American representatives had tried negotiation for some 20 years, but the situation grew worse.
-Over 1 million Europeans had been captured by the Barbary pirates over the years.
+Over 1 million Europeans and Americans had been captured by the Barbary pirates over the period.